-The brainchild of fashion industry veterans Tina Bhojwani and Nicole Marra, Figure Eight is a curated pop-up focused on luxury goods across the fashion and beauty sectors.
+The brainchild of fashion industry veterans Tina Bhojwani and Nicole Marra, Figure Eight is a curated pop-up focused on sustainable luxury goods across the fashion and beauty sectors.
 It’s holding its New York residency through the 2021 holiday shopping season.

 Bhojwani is co-founder and CEO of the vegan luxury shoe brand AERA New York, and Marra is founder and CEO of the boutique consulting firm, Fixer Advisory Group.

 The space is large for a pop-up—showcasing the breadth of the booming sustainability market; it’s spread across 4,350 square feet.
 It was designed by creative team Leanna Diller and Elizabeth Kiester in collaboration with Rebel Walls, Reform Design Lab, Molo, FLOR, and FDK Florals.
 The space itself is a sustainability feat, too, featuring repurposed copper clothing racks; 3D-printed chairs, FSC-certified wallpaper reinforced with nylon fibers, printed with low VOC, non-toxic inks, and hung with a potato starch paste.
 The shop’s fitting rooms are made of recycled paper accordion walls.
 All of the shop’s packaging is recycled as well.